Välkommen till det veckovisa IMS-seminariet!

 This seminar is in English

 This week Signe Kjaer Jensen and Beate Schirrmacher will initiate a discussion based on their forthcoming article ”Stronger Together: Moving Towards a Combined Multimodal and Intermedial Model”.
 The seminar will be held in cooperation with Örebro Multimodal Research Group.

 About the seminar

-It is possible to attend the seminar both from Dacke in Växjö and via zoom.
+It is possible to attend the seminar both from Dacke in Växjö and via zoom (note that Schirrmacher and Jensen will be on zoom).
 Contact us at firstname.lastname@example.org if you want to participate via zoom, or sign up for our external email list to receive automatic updates on our events (zoom link and additional information are sent out one week in advance).

 Photo: 'Aurora - Connecting Senses’, Cristina Pop-Tiron & Signe Kjær Jensen